 This last weekend I the pleasure of speaking at WordCamp Miami.
 While I was fortunate enough to participate on two business panels, my main presentation was a solo one focused on search engine optimization.

 If you’d like to review my presentation, you can download the presentation on Sideshare, as well as view the livestream video below.
-I’ll update the video to the high quality one once it is posted to WordCamp TV.

 Everyone From Young to Old Wants to Learn SEO